MCS*3040 - Business and Consumer Law

 - describe the law as applicable to the formation, maintenance, and ending of contractual relationships

-- Demonstrate understanding of the laws applying to Employer/Employee Relations including Master and Servant; Labour Standards; Unions and collective bargaining; Agencies and the rights and responsibilities of the parties.
+- Demonstrate an understanding of the laws applying to Employer/Employee Relations including Master and Servant; Labour Standards; Unions and collective bargaining; Agencies and the rights and responsibilities of the parties;

-- Describe the legal considerations affecting negotiable instruments, personal and intellectual property rights and Insurance.
+- Describe the legal considerations affecting negotiable instruments, personal and intellectual property rights and Insurance; and

 - Canadian legal system